-13 Tips for Backpacking with a Dog
+15 Trail-Tested Tips for Backpacking With a Dog (What I’ve Learned)

 A man backpacking with a dog next to a waterfall

-1) Choose the Right Trail
+1) Choose a Dog-Friendly Trail

 Backpacking on trail in Northern California with dog following behind